-(Filter drop-down menu) Select a filter to launch the corresponding search.
-The list will suggest filters that have been saved previously and for certain Views, predefined filters.
-Selecting the entry (New filter) allows reinitializing the filter by selecting the criteria selection.
+(Filter drop-down Select a filter to launch the corresponding search.
+The list will suggest filters that have menu) been saved previously and for certain Views, predefined filters.
+Selecting the entry (New filter) allows the filter to be reinitialized by selecting the criteria selection.

 Filter Click on this button to: Select filter criteria (Search criterion).
 For the "hosts" view, the criteria are the following: By address range or by IP address By interface If the reputation score is higher than the value specified with the cursor. if the See all hosts (show hosts behind unprotected interfaces) checkbox has been selected, all hosts detected will be displayed in the table.
 Save as a customized filter the criteria defined in the Filter panel described in the next section (Save current filter).
 You can save a new filter using the button "Save as" based on an existing filter or a predefined filter offered in certain Views.
 Once a filter has been saved, it will be automatically offered in the list of filters.
 Delete current filter.
 Reset This button cancels the action of the filter currently in use.
 If it is a saved customized filter, this action will not delete the filter.
 Refresh This button refreshes data shown on the screen.
 Export results This button makes it possible to download a file in CSV containing information from the table.
-Once a filter is applied, all results matching this filter will be exported.
-Reset columns This button makes it possible to display only columns suggested by default when the host monitoring window is opened.
+Once a filter is applied, all results matching this filter will be exported. reset columns This button makes it possible to reinitialize column width and display only columns suggested by default the first time the host monitoring window is opened.